zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Kazuko:  I saw you talking with some of the new recruits.
 What advice did you give them?

-Martin:  I gave them the same advice that an old hand g ave me when I first started: Take every piece of advice you get with a grain o f salt!
+Martin:  I gave them the same advice that an old hand g ave me when I first started: Take every piece of advice you get with a grain of salt!

 [end of dialogue]